Weizhe-Chen/TorchGP/README.md

 # TorchGP
-Single-file PyTorch scripts of Gaussian process models
+Simple PyTorch implementation of Gaussian process models for research and education